somabc/kubernetes-nginx/README.md

 # kubernetes-nginx

 Deploy Nginx loadbalancer via pulumi infrastructure as code.
 This allows multi-cloud, AWS, Azure, Gcloud and metal Kubernetes cluster.
-Pulumi is an open-source cloud object model that is inherently language- and cloud-neutral, enabling Pulumi to support many languages and clouds rapidly.
+Pulumi is an open-source cloud object model that is inherently language- and cloud-neutral.

-In this case we will use Python -
+In this case we will use Python, so to deploy you must create a venv and install the requirements -

 ```